carlosrojasquiroz/SummerReport/README.md

 # Sectoral Productivity Losses from Sovereign Default Events: a simulation-based approach

 This folder contains files for the replication of my Summer Report.
-This was a short quantitative project where I estimated parameters associated with default cost between sectors (tradable and nontradable GDP) for the typical case of Argentina.
+This was a short quantitative project where I estimated parameters associated with default cost across sectors (tradable and nontradable GDP) for the typical case of Argentina.
 I defined tradable GDP as Manufacturing value-added (ISIC divisions 15-37) and nontradable GDP as Services value-added (ISIC divisions 45-99).
 Data is collected from [World Bank's dataset](https://data.worldbank.org).
 The report is the file `SummerReport_CarlosRojas.pdf`.

 I describe the subfolders: